solechang/ITP-404/week10 - OOP in PHP/readme.md

 	$david->greeting(); // Hello, my name is David
 ```

-Inside class methods, the $this variable can be used to reference itself, or the object that you are calling the method on.
-This is similar to the use of __this__ in other OO languages like Java.
+Inside class methods, the $this variable can be used to reference itself (the object that you are calling the method on).
+This is similar to the use of __this__ in other object oriented languages like Java, and similar to the use of the keyword __this__ inside constructor functions in JavaScript.

 ###Magic Methods